 Carrie Miller, MSW, LCSW

 Carrie Miller, MSW, LCSW is a Licensed Clinical Social Worker with a Master of Social Work degree from Western Michigan University and a Bachler’s degree in Social Work from Saint Mary’s College.
-Carrie has over 11 years of experience working with children, adolescents, and their families in both residential and outpatient settings.
-She has worked with Amish youth and their families as well.
-She has been trained in Trauma – Focused Cognitive Behavioral Therapy, TF-CBT.
-Carrie utilizes concepts from TF-CBT, cognitive behavior therapy, dialectical behavior therapy, and other models to treat issues related to anxiety, depression, personality traits/disorders, trauma, grief and loss, oppositional defiant disorder, conduct disorder, non-suicidal self-harm, and other mental health and behavioral health concerns.
-She also enjoys teaching and has been an adjunct professor at Saint Mary’s College as well as a field instructor for a number of interns from Saint Mary’s College, IUSB, and Western Michigan.
+Carrie has 15 years of experience working with children, adolescents, adults and their families in both residential and outpatient settings.
+She works with Amish youth, adults, and their families as well.
+She is trained in Trauma – Focused Cognitive Behavioral Therapy, TF-CBT and Dialectical Behavior Therapy, DBT.
+Carrie utilizes concepts from TF-CBT, cognitive behavior therapy, DBT, and other models to treat issues related to anxiety, depression, personality traits/disorders, trauma, grief and loss, oppositional defiant disorder, conduct disorder, non-suicidal self-harm, and other mental health and behavioral health concerns.
+She enjoys teaching and is an adjunct professor at Saint Mary’s College.
+Carrie also enjoys working with student interns and has been a field instructor for a number of interns from Saint Mary’s College, IUSB, and Western Michigan.

 Amanda Einselen, MA, LMHC